 OCD Ireland is a support group for for people with obsessive compulsive disorder (OCD), trichotillomania (TTM) and body dysmorphic disorder (BDD).

-OCD Ireland operate support groups to sufferers of the three disorders.
-We also provide information to those seeking it.
+OCD Ireland operates support groups to sufferers of the three disorders.
+They also provide information to those seeking support.

 Support groups are run for OCD, TTM and BDD as well as family members and carers